ppeterseil/pyldcn/readme.md

 # Python-native implementation of LcdnLib
 This is a basic python-native implementation of LcdnLib.
-It implements basic Lcdn methods as well as most of the stepper methods.
+It implements some Lcdn and stepper methods.
 It solely relies on the package `pyserial`.

 ## Lcdn methods
 The following Lcdn methods were implemented.